-Average survey biomass: The biennial GOA bottom trawl surveys likely underestimate the biomass of squids in the GOA, but they provide fairly reliable estimates of minimum biomass.
+Average survey biomass: The biennial GOA bottom trawl surveys almost certainly underestimate the biomass of squids in the GOA, but they do provide estimates of minimum biomass.
 Populations of squids in the GOA appear to fluctuate widely from year to year, so we recommend using at least three surveys to calculate average survey biomass.
-The 2007 survey biomass estimate was much larger than in previous years.
-Therefore, we suggest two alternatives for estimating average biomass: 1) use only the last three surveys (2001-2007) or 2) use the last 5 surveys (1999-2007).
-Both options are presented here.
-We recommend using the period 2001-2007, as it reflects the most recent population trend for squids.
+The 2007 survey biomass estimate was much larger than in previous years, and the 2009 estimate is closer to the long-term average.
+We use the last three surveys (2005, 2007, 2009) to estimate average biomass.